Area control center: Center operations

 Air traffic controllers working within a center communicate via radio with pilots of instrument flight rules (IFR) aircraft passing through the center's airspace.
 A center's communication frequencies (typically in the very high frequency aviation bands, using amplitude modulation (AM) 118 MHz to 137 MHz, for overland control) are published in aeronautical charts and manuals, and are also announced to a pilot by the previous controller during a hand-off.
 Most VHF radio assignments also have a UHF (225 to 380 MHz) paired frequency used for military flights.

 In addition to radios to communicate with aircraft, center controllers have access to communication links with other centers and TRACONs.
 In the United States, centers are electronically linked through the National Airspace System, which allows nationwide coordination of traffic flow to manage congestion.
 Centers in the United States also have electronic access to nationwide radar data.

-Controllers use radar to monitor the progress of flights and instruct aircraft to perform course adjustments as needed to maintain separation from other aircraft.
+Controllers use operational display systems to visualize radar signals, monitor the progress of flights, and instruct aircraft to perform course adjustments as needed to maintain separation from other aircraft.
 Aircraft with center contact can be readily distinguished by their transponders.
 Pilots may request altitude adjustments or course changes for reasons including avoidance of turbulence or adverse weather conditions.

 Controllers can assign routing relative to location fixes derived from latitude and longitude, or from radionavigation beacons such as VORs.

 Typically, centers have advance notice of a plane's arrival and intentions from its pre-filed flight plan.